 How can you protect yourself against hearing loss?
 Here are a few tips you can use immediately:

 Whether you are male or female, you can benefit from taking care of your hearing.
-It is a precious gift that can enrich your life for years to come.
-There is no need to be in doubt, schedule your FREE HEARING TEST today!
+It's a precious gift that can enrich your life for years to come.
+There is no need to be in doubt, schedule your free hearing test today!